-In On War, Carl von Clausewitz stresses surprise and the rapid use of forces while in the offense: "Speed and impetus are its [the attack] strongest elements and are usually indispensable if we are to defeat the enemy."

-The importance of time in battle to disorient an opponent was further stressed by John Boyd, who believed each opponent in a conflict must execute an OODA loop in order to act, or react, to an adversary's initiative.
-The player able to execute this OODA loop faster, or to operate at faster tempo, will generate confusion and disorder in the enemy camp.
+In On War, Carl von Clausewitz stresses surprise and the rapid use of forces while in the offense, "Speed and impetus are its [the attack] strongest elements and are usually indispensable if we are to defeat the enemy."
+The importance of time in battle to disorient an opponent was further stressed by Colonel John Boyd in a detailed briefing titled A Discourse on Winning and LosingColonel Boyd introduces the concept of an Observation-Orientation-Decision-Action loop (OODA loop) Each opponent in a conflict must execute an OODA loop in order to act, or react, to an adversary's initiative.
+The player capable of executing this OODA loop faster, or operate at faster tempo, will generate confusion and disorder in the enemy camp

-The concepts of cumulative strategy, time, and dislocation are brought together to execute accelerated cumulative warfare.
-America's development of technological advantage of near total information dominance combined with precision weapons-and the ability to engage and support land troops to achieve tactical positional advantage-allows the rapid execution of individual engagements anywhere in the battlefield.
-The ability to compress these engagements in time creates the accelerated cumulative effect of disorientation, confusion, and dysfunction on the enemy.
+The three concepts of cumulative strategy, time, and dislocation are brought together to execute accelerated cumulative warfare.
+America's developing technological advantage of near total information dominance combined with precision weapons-and the ability to engage and support land troops to achieve tactical positional advantage-allows the rapid execution of individual engagements anywhere in the battlefield.
+The ability to compress these engagements in time allows for the accelerated cumulative effect of disorientation, confusion, and dysfunction on the enemy

-Harlan Ullman and James Wade describe the capability to apply force rapidly to intimidate and overpower an enemy in Shock and Awe, Achieving Rapid Dominance.
-This view contends that by targeting both the adversary's society and military, leveraging America's advantage to achieve rapid dominance, and applying the critical element of time in execution, sufficient shock and awe can be generated to "deter and overpower an adversary through the adversary's perception and fear of his vulnerability and our own invincibility.10 The cumulative effects of the continued application of force to breakdown an enemy's system and society until he is forced to surrender are included in Ullman and Wade's Shock and Awe strategy.
+Harlan Ullman and Jame Wade describe the capability to rapidly apply force to intimidate and overpower an enemy in Shock and Awe, Achieving Rapid Dominance This view contends that by targeting both the adversary's society and military, leveraging America's advantage to achieve rapid dominance, and applying the critical element of time in execution, sufficient shock and awe can be generated to "deter and overpower an adversary through the adversary's perception and fear of his vulnerability and our own invincibility.
+"9 The cumulative effects of the continued application of force to breakdown an enemy's system and society until he is forced to surrender are included in the Institute's Shock and Awe strategy

-How do we achieve the rapid dominance for shock and awe, or obtain the information advantage necessary to execute accelerated cumulative strategy?
-The Joint Chiefs of Staff provide a guide in Joint Vision 2010:
+How do we achieve the rapid dominance for Shock and Awe, or obtain the information advantage necessary to execute accelerated cumulative strategy?
+The Chairman of the Joint Chiefs of Staff provides a guide in Joint Vision 2010